 - A nurse to provide direct care

-- A nurse case manager to help make, and put into place, a family-centered care plan
+- A nurse to help develop, monitor and implement a family-centered care plan

 - Authorization of durable medical equipment and supplies